microwavenby/conduct/README.md

 # Community Code of Conduct

 **This policy is a "living" document, and subject to refinement and expansion in the future.
-Last updated June 19, 2018.**
+Last updated July 24, 2018.**

-Everyone participating in the XOXO community—including, but not limited to the XOXO Festival and Slack channel—is required to agree to the following Code of Conduct.
-This includes all attendees, speakers, performers, patrons (sponsors), volunteers, and staff.
+Everyone participating in the Square Play Club community — including any regularly scheduled or singleton events, Slack channel, or mailing lists — is required to agree to the following Code of Conduct.

-XOXO is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, mental illness, neurotype, physical appearance, body, age, race, ethnicity, nationality, language, or religion.
+Square Play Club is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, mental illness, neurotype, physical appearance, body, age, race, ethnicity, nationality, language, or religion.
 We do not tolerate harassment of participants in any form.

-Anyone who violates this Code of Conduct may be sanctioned or expelled from these spaces at the discretion of the XOXO organizers.
+Anyone who violates this Code of Conduct may be sanctioned or expelled from these spaces at the discretion of the Square Play Club organizers.

 ## Definitions